Rollbit vs Stake

 That is where Stake has the stronger default profile.

-Comparison graphic showing Stake as the stronger default trust pick and Rollbit as the more selective reward-driven option
+Stake vs Rollbit trust profile comparison showing Stake as the stronger default pick and Rollbit as a narrower reward-led option

 Rollbit can still suit the right player.